exosite-ready/er_vfp_microchip_wcm/README.md

    ![image](assets/device_dashboard_running.png)

-3. If the board fails to activate, you may need to re-enable the client in Portals or press the reset button on the board.
-See the following for debug terminal output:

-   _The following message shows up in the terminal: "Error [-106]: Activate request returned error" _

-   _If you see "Error [-107]: Activate request returned error" this means your device was not yet added to the Server; please follow the instructions in Cloud setup: step 1 and 2_

-4. **Success.**  You can now use the Portal application to interact with the board, add custom dashboards, server side Lua scripts, more data ports, and events/alerts.
+3. **Success.**  You can now use the Portal application to interact with the board, add custom dashboards, server side Lua scripts, more data ports, and events/alerts.
 The device application code can also be customized to add new features that meet your device needs.

    * [Exosite Documentation](http://docs.exosite.com/)

 ## Notes
+### Troubleshooting:
+If the board fails to activate, you may need to re-enable the client in Portals or press the reset button on the board.
+See the following debug terminal output conditions:

+   * _The following message shows up in the terminal: "Error [-106]: Activate request returned error"_

+     This means the device needs to be re-enabled in the Exosite Platform.
+You can use the Portals web application for this.

+   * _If you see "Error [-107]: Activate request returned error"_

+     This means your device was not yet added to the platform and claimed by a owner; please follow the instructions in Cloud setup: step 1 and 2

 ### Debug Terminal (Optional):
 1. Open serial terminal application with baudrate of 115200.
 2. Press WCM S6.
 Observe MAC information if needed.